 Federal Wire Fraud Statute 18 USC § 1343

 Going To Federal Prison?

-The federal wire fraud is defined under 18 USC 1343, providing for certain acts that constitute as criminal offenses.
+The federal wire fraud statute defined under 18 USC § 1343, states certain acts constitute criminal offenses.
 The important consideration in prosecuting wire fraud is the use of wire communications, a scheme to defraud, the involvement of material deception, and the intention of depriving another of property, honest services or money.
 The important acts that would constitute the crime involve the following:

 Wire Fraud Charges

-The Federal Bureau of Investigation (FBI) assumes jurisdiction over cyber crimes that include wire fraud and other crimes committed using technology or schemes covered under the 18 USC 1343 statute.
+The Federal Bureau of Investigation (FBI) assumes jurisdiction over cyber crimes that include wire fraud and other crimes committed using technology or schemes covered under the 18 USC § 1343 statute.
 The US Secret Service may also provide assistance in wire fraud investigations.
-The US Department of Justice may also get involved in the criminal investigation of the prosecution of criminal offenses involving wire fraud cases, when the same is committed against certain classes of persons or one that involves the general public.
+The US Department of Justice also get involved in criminal investigations and prosecution of criminal offenses involving wire fraud cases, when the same is committed against certain classes of persons or one that involves the general public.

 Wire Fraud Penalties